flyr102/p3_windshield_wiper_subsystem/README.md

 1. car_system
    * This module appropriates the car system's needs by initializing the inputs and outputs as well as setting the desired behaviors of the overall system.
 2. code
-   * This module ties in all of our modules to work hand in hand.
+   * This module works with the user interface module and matrix keypad module to interpret the inputted sequence.
 3. display
    * This module sets up the LCD Display to output the correct messages.
 4. engine